thomlake/streamingplot/README.md

 Documentation
 =============
-The `streamplot.py` file constains a class and driver for reading and plotting a stream of incoming data in real time.
+The `streamplot.py` file contains a class and driver for reading and plotting a stream of incoming data in real time.
 Any line beginning with `'>>'` is input to be plotted.
 Everything else will print to stdout.

 The stream can contain data for multiple plots (separated by `';'`) and multiple lines per plot (separated by spaces `' '`).
 The first line beginning with `'>>'` defines the number of plots and number of lines per plot and all other lines are assumed to follow the same format.